nodists/nodist/README.md

 > npm run build
 ```
 Afterwards you'll find the installer in `build/out/NodistSetup.exe` and fully prepared installation folder in `build/out/staging` (you could zip this, for example).
+The chocolatey package will be in `build/out/package`, you can run `cpack` and `cpush --source https://chocolatey.org/` inside that directory (if you are a registered maintainer).

 ## Legal
 Copyright (c) 2012-2016 by Marcel Klehr